reportportal/docs/src/md/src/TipsAndTricks/IssuesWithLDAPSHowToResolve.md

-## How to resolve issues with LDAPS
+## Issues with LDAPS: how to resolve

 When configuring LDAP to work with ldaps:// users may see the following error when trying to log in:
 ```